 Taking photos in abandoned buildings often involves shooting in fairly dark conditions.
 Do you have any tips for capturing good quality photos in low light?

 I seem to be lucky to still have a fairly steady hand, so most of my pictures are taken without a tripod.
-In fact, I don’t even own a tripod (yet!).
+In fact, I don’t even own an iPhone tripod (yet!).

 Having your iPhone camera in Auto mode usually creates pictures with a lot of grain because of the higher ISO level chosen by the camera.